bbarker/SoftwareTools/Rust/sfw-tools/README.md

 cd Rust/sfw-tools && cargo readme > README.md && git add README.md
 ```
-As can be seen this also gnerates the README from doc comments in `lib.rs`.
+As can be seen this also generates the README from doc comments in `lib.rs`.

 License: MPL-2.0